Romanian native joins U.S. Army - achieves career goals

 |0

-This work, Romanian native joins U.S. Army - achieves career goals, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, Romanian native joins U.S. Army - achieves career goals, by Kirk Frady, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.

 LEAVE A COMMENT